jasonsychau/graphql-w-persistent/README.md

 ## graphql-w-persistent

-#### An application of GraphQL to SQL database querying and processing data.
+#### An efficient application of GraphQL to SQL database querying and processing data.

 - for your desktop applications
 - for data exploration